While any manager would love a 100% attendance rate in their business, it’s an unlikely dream for most.

 Five days a week, you and your employees come to the same place and sit within a few feet of each other.
 A place conducive to good health and wellbeing is critical for your employees and your business.
 Important things to bear in mind are:

-Ergonomics: back pain is just one of the problems that costs businesses millions of lost working days every year.
-A desk ergonomics audit is a great idea, and regular check-ups from an occupational health consultant can be vital.
+Back pain, shoulder pain and repetitive strain injury are just a few of the problems that cost businesses millions of lost working days every year.
+A desk ergonomics audit and regular check-ups from an occupational health consultant are both great ideas to make sure that everyone is working in the best conditions.

 Flexible and remote work

-Giving people the option to start later to avoid a stressful commute, or working around school times, can reduce the need for both stress-related leave and family emergencies.
+As well as this, giving people the option to start later to avoid a stressful commute, or working around school times, can reduce the need for both stress-related leave and family emergencies.
+You should consider whether you need employees in the office on set hours each day, or whether you could take a more flexible approach.
+You may realise that it doesn’t matter where they are, or how they do it, as long as they get it done.

 Culture fit - the right people in the right job